-That these factors need to be considered follows from such requirements as 10 CFR 20.1201, governing radiation exposure in responding to fires [Ref.
+That these factors need to be considered follows from such requirements as 10 CFR Part 20, "Standards for Protection Against Radiation," governing radiation exposure in responding to fires [Ref.
 20].
-As stated in Appendix A to 10 CFR Part 50, "anticipated operational occurrences mean those conditions of normal operation which are expected to occur one or more times during the life of the nuclear power unit..."
+As stated in Appendix A to 10 CFR Part 50, "anticipated operational occurrences mean those conditions of normal operation which are expected to occur one or more times during the life of the nuclear power unit...."
 Fires fall into this category and, therefore, are subject to regulations governing "normal operation," such as 10 CFR 20.1201.
-Similarly, ANSI/ANS-51.1 [Ref.
-21] and its counterpart, ANSI/ANS-52.1 [Ref.
+Similarly, ANSI/ANS-51.1, "American National Standard Nuclear Safety Criteria for the Design of Stationary Pressurized-Water Reactor Plants" [Ref.
+21], and its counterpart, ANSI/ANS-52.1, "American National Standard Nuclear Safety Criteria for the Design of Stationary Boiling Water Reactor Plants" [Ref.
 22], consider that a "fire limited to one fire area" (corresponding to "plant condition 2") occurs with a frequency of at least once per year.
 An event in this frequency range is considered part of "normal operation."

-Further, NUREG-0800, Section 9.5.1, Rev. 4, October 2003 [Ref.
-2], states that "the strategies for fighting fires in all safety-related areas and areas presenting a hazard to safety-related equipment... should designate... potential radiological and toxic hazards in fire zones; ....ventilation system operation that ensures desired plant air distribution when the ventilation flow is modified for fire containment or smoke clearing operation; ...most favorable direction from which to attack a fire in each area in view of the ventilation direction, access hallways, stairs, and doors that are most likely to be free of fire, and the best station or elevation for fighting the fire."
-Although this guidance addresses fire fighting, it is clear that some of these aspects could also be relevant to operator manual actions.
+Further, NUREG-0800, Section 9.5.1 [Ref.
+2], states that "the strategies for fighting fires in all safety-related areas and areas presenting a hazard to safety-related equipment...should designate...potential radiological and toxic hazards in fire zones; ...ventilation system operation that ensures desired plant air distribution when the ventilation flow is modified for fire containment or smoke clearing operation; ...most favorable direction from which to attack a fire in each area in view of the ventilation direction, access hallways, stairs, and doors that are most likely to be free of fire, and the best station or elevation for fighting the fire."
+This specific reference is not directly applicable to operator manual actions but applies to firefighting activities that are not the subject of this document.
+However, if, for instance, operator manual actions may need to be performed at locations where potential hazards may exist or specific access paths are recommended to deal with potential environmental concerns, some of this information could be useful for operator manual actions as well.
+Therefore, the reference is included as a basis.

-Emergency lighting is addressed in Appendix R, Section III.J [Ref.
-1], or by the plant's approved fire protection program, as well as in NUREG-800, Section 9.5.1, Rev. 4, October 2003 [Ref.
-2], where it is stated that "[I]ighting... [is] vital to safe shutdown and emergency response in the event of a fire."
+Emergency lighting is addressed in Section III.J of Appendix R to 10 CFR Part 50 [Ref.
+1], or by the plant's approved fire protection program, as well as in NUREG-0800, Section 9.5.1 [Ref.
+2], where it is stated that "[I]ighting...[is] vital to safe shutdown and emergency response in the event of a fire."